CondationCMS/cms-server/test-server/hosts/demo/content/index.md

 ![TestBild!](/media/images/test.jpg?format=small)

-Thats a demo page with some extra features to show the manager application!
+That's a demo page with some extra features to show the manager application!